qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/classes.rst

 Mixins
 ======

-Unlike interfaces, <mixins> do contain concrete implementations of methods.
+Unlike interfaces, :doc:`mixins` do contain concrete implementations of methods.
 They borrow some ideas from Ruby and similar scripting languages.

 Features:
   * Add mixins to the definition of a class: All members of the mixin are added to the class definition.